Harrisburg Mental Health Law Attorneys

 Compassionate & Caring Legal Representation

 Mental health law is a very complicated area of law.
-It can come into play in various types of cases, from criminal accusations to disability to involuntary commitments.
+It can come into play in various types of cases, from criminal accusations to involuntary commitments.
 No matter the situation, having a thorough understanding of the Mental Health Procedures Act (MHPA) and related laws is crucial.
 The good news is that you do not have to go through this time alone.
-Scaringi Law is a seasoned law firm with offices across Pennsylvania.
+Scaringi Law is a seasoned law firm with offices across Central Pennsylvania.
 We are passionate about helping clients obtain the best possible outcomes for their particular circumstances.
+Regardless of the circumstances, Scaringi Law can help you navigate complex legal processes.

 Start by contacting our Harrisburg mental health law attorneys at (717) 775-7195.